Gone with the Wind (novel): Sequels and prequels

 Although Mitchell refused to write a sequel to Gone with the Wind, Mitchell's estate authorized Alexandra Ripley to write a sequel, which was titled Scarlett.
 The book was subsequently adapted into a television mini-series in 1994.
 A second sequel was authorized by Mitchell's estate titled Rhett Butler's People, by Donald McCaig.
 The novel parallels Gone with the Wind from Rhett Butler's perspective.
 In 2010, Mitchell's estate authorized McCaig to write a prequel, which follows the life of the house servant Mammy, whom McCaig names "Ruth".
 The novel, Ruth's Journey, was released in 2014.

-The copyright holders of Gone with the Wind attempted to suppress publication of The Wind Done Gone by Alice Randall, which retold the story from the perspective of the slaves.
+The copyright holders of Gone with the Wind attempted to suppress publication of The Wind Done Gone by Alice Randall, which retold the story from the perspective of the enslaved people.
 A federal appeals court denied the plaintiffs an injunction (Suntrust v.
 Houghton Mifflin) against publication on the basis that the book was a parody and therefore protected by the First Amendment.
-The parties subsequently settled out of court and the book went on to become a New York Times Best Seller.
+The parties subsequently settled out of court, and the book became a New York Times Best Seller.

 A book sequel unauthorized by the copyright holders, The Winds of Tara by Katherine Pinotti, was blocked from publication in the United States.
 The novel was republished in Australia, avoiding U.S. copyright restrictions.

 Away from copyright lawsuits, Internet fan fiction has proved to be a fertile medium for sequels (some of them book-length), parodies, and rewritings of Gone with the Wind.

 Numerous unauthorized sequels to Gone with the Wind have been published in Russia, mostly under the pseudonym Yuliya Hilpatrik, a cover for a consortium of writers.
-The New York Times states that most of these have a "Slavic" flavor.
+The New York Times states that most have a "Slavic" flavor.

-Several sequels were written in Hungarian under the pseudonym Audrey D. Milland or Audrey Dee Milland, by at least four different authors (who are named in the colophon as translators to make the book seem a translation from the English original, a procedure common in the 1990s but prohibited by law since then).
-The first one picks up where Ripley's Scarlett ended, the next one is about Scarlett's daughter Cat.
-Other books include a prequel trilogy about Scarlett's grandmother Solange and a three-part miniseries of a supposed illegitimate daughter of Carreen.
+Several sequels were written in Hungarian under the pseudonym Audrey D. Milland or Audrey Dee Milland by at least four different authors (who are named in the colophon as translators to make the book seem a translation from the English original, a procedure common in the 1990s but prohibited by law since then).
+The first picks up where Ripley's Scarlett ended; the next is about Scarlett's daughter Cat.
+Other books include a prequel trilogy about Scarlett's grandmother, Solange, and a three-part miniseries about a supposed illegitimate daughter of Carreen.

 Copyright status

-Gone with the Wind has been in the public domain in Australia since 1999 (50 years after Margaret Mitchell's death).
+Gone with the Wind has been in the public domain in Australia and Canada since 1999 (50 years after Margaret Mitchell's death).
 On January 1, 2020, the book entered the public domain in the European Union (70 years after the author's death).
-Under an extension of copyright law, Gone with the Wind will not enter the public domain in the United States until 2031.
+Under an extension of copyright law, Gone with the Wind will not enter the public domain in the United States until January 1, 2032.